Kirankumaraswamy/WebCrawl/webcrawlUI/README.md

 ```
 cd webcrawlUI/webCrawl
 ```
-####type scrapyd in the above directory.
-This will start the scrapyd server
+#### start the scrapyd server and execute the crawling script.
+The crawling process runs  immediately on running the script.
+Later it runs everyday at 1 AM.
+This script can be modified based on our need.
 ```
 scrapyd
 python webcrawl.py